FARAD Home Page: www.farad.org

 FDA vs EPA products

 Insecticides, pesticides & herbicides are regulated by the EPA not by FDA.
-If these product are used in an extra label manner, according to the Animal Medicinal Drug Use Clarification Act (AMDUCA) this would be considered illegal as extra label drug use (ELDU) only applies to FDA approved products.
-Therefore, FARAD cannot advise on its withdrawal period if intentionally used in an extralabel manner.
+According to the Animal Medicinal Drug Use Clarification Act (AMDUCA), extra label use of EPA-registered products is considered illegal as extra label drug use (ELDU) only applies to FDA approved products.
+Therefore, FARAD cannot advise on a withdrawal period if EPA-registered products are used intentionally in an extra label manner.

 Picture